chgodard/diva-hesperos/_posts/2023-06-06-hesperos-user-manual.md

     4. When the installation is done, close Napari.
 A restart of Napari is required to finish the plugin installation.

-## HESPEROS: *MANUAL SEGMENTATION AND CORRECTION* MODE
+## Manual Segmentation and Correction mode
 ---

- The ***Manual Segmentation and Correction*** mode of the Hesperos plugin is a simplified and optimized interface to do basic 2D manual segmentation of several structures in a 3D image using a mouse or a stylet with a tablet.
+ The **Manual Segmentation and Correction** mode of the Hesperos plugin is a simplified and optimized interface to do basic 2D manual segmentation of several structures in a 3D image using a mouse or a stylet with a tablet.

  <img src="https://github.com/chgodard/hesperos/assets/49953723/dfcf96a2-1c41-41b7-b931-22b6c6841d5e" width="1000px"/>